-We then show the flexibility of this general approach applying it to systems of different kind.
+We show the flexibility of this general approach applying it to systems of different kind.
 In particular we will consider coupled deterministic expanding maps and random maps with additive noise, coupling identical maps or different ones in a mean field regime.
 For these examples we will use simple spaces of functions as $L^{1},C^{k}$, the Sobolev spaces $ W^{k,1},W^{k,2}$ or the space of Borel signed measures equipped with the total variation or the Wasserstein distance.

+In Section \ref{contmap} we consider continuous maps on the circle with a mean field coupling and we prove the existence of an invariant probability measure for the associated self-consistent transfer operators, providing a sort of Krylov-Bogoliubov theorem for this kind of extended systems.

-In Section \ref{secmap}, after recalling several useful classical results on expanding maps we show that the self consistent transfer operator associated to a network of coupled expanding maps has an invariant measure in a suitable Sobolev space $W^{k,1}$ and we show an estimate for its Sobolev norm (see Theorem \ref{existenceexp}).
+In Section \ref{secmap}, after recalling several useful classical results on expanding maps we show that the self-consistent transfer operator associated with a network of coupled expanding maps has an invariant measure in a suitable Sobolev space $W^{k,1}$ and we show an estimate for its Sobolev norm (see Theorem \ref{existenceexp}).
 In the small coupling regime we also show exponential convergence to equilibrium for this kind of systems.
 This will allow to apply our general linear response statement and get a linear response statement for the zero coupling limit of such systems.
 Similar results for this kind of systems in the weak coupling regime appear in \cite {ST}, the spaces used and the methods of proof however are quite different.

-In Section \ref{contmap} we consider coupled continuous maps on the circle without asking for expansiveness or small coupling and we prove the existence of an invariant probability measure for the associated self consistent transfer operators, providing a sort of Krylov Bogoliubov theorem for this kinds of systems.